2018 Nobel Literature prize postponed amidst sexual misconduct scandal

 The Swedish Academy said the decision was arrived at in view of "the reduced public confidence" in the institution.

-In another release, chairman of the Board of the Nobel Foundation Carl-Henrik Heldin said the crisis in the academy has "adversely affected the Nobel Prize," but he said the foundation supports the decision to postpone the Literature Prize.
+In another release, the chairman of the board of the Nobel Foundation, Carl-Henrik Heldin, said the crisis in the academy has "adversely affected the Nobel Prize," but he said the foundation supports the decision to postpone the Literature Prize.

 Heldin says the academy's decision underscores the seriousness of the situation and will help safeguard the long-term reputation of the Nobel Prize.